Difference Between Oral Communication and Public Speaking

 Main Differences Between Oral Communication and Public Speaking

-1. Oral communication can be carried out with or without the presence of a live audience.
+1. Oral communication can be carried out with or without a live audience.

 2. In other words, it can be telephonic too.
-On the other hand, the main aspect of public speaking is the involvement of a live audience.
+On the other hand, the central aspect of public speaking is the involvement of a live audience.

-3. Oral communication is generally professional and is preferred by professionals to set a tone and communicate efficiently, while public speaking’s purpose is to inform, motivate and convince people.
+3. Oral communication is professional and is preferred by professionals to set a tone and communicate efficiently, while public speaking aims to inform, motivate and convince people.

-2. On the contrary, oral communication being professional has a lower rate of distortion.
+2. On the contrary, professional oral communication has a lower rate of distortion.

-3. Oral communication, in general, has no necessity of literacy; it may be illiterate, but there is no literacy barrier when it comes to public speaking.
+3. Oral communication, in general, has no necessity of literacy; it may be illiterate, but there is no literacy barrier regarding public speaking.

-4. As public speaking involves a live audience, be it large or small, needs interaction and hence has an informal tone, while oral communication is mostly formal; it can be informal too.
+4. Public speaking involves a large or small live audience that needs interaction.
+It has an informal tone, while oral communication is primarily formal; it can be informal too.

 Difference Between Oral Communication and Public Speaking